plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 return exceptions;
 ```

 Instead of throwing exceptions, I would return nonempty ExceptionLists.
-I was correctly "unwrapping&#8221; TargetInvocationExceptions, and I was allowing the rest of the framework to combine these exceptions with things like failed teardown and Dispose() exceptions.
+I was correctly "unwrapping" TargetInvocationExceptions, and I was allowing the rest of the framework to combine these exceptions with things like failed teardown and Dispose() exceptions.
 I thought I was doing Good.

 ## The Leak